-The book Fifty Shades Of Grey is rocketing up the fiction best-seller charts as well as the underwears of America's women.
-Because of its content, the book has inspired many essays about BDSM, sexual power and contemporary, American ladies.
-The most popular essay, thus far, has been from Katie Roiphe in The Daily Beast.
+Fifty Shades Of Grey sky-rocketed up the fiction best-seller charts, as well as the underwear of America's women.
+Because of its kinky content, the book inspired many essays about BDSM, sexual power and contemporary, American ladies.
+It was even turned into a movie in 2015.

 Some argue that true feminists shouldn't enjoy being submissive, while others content there's not a damn thing wrong with it.
 Here are 3 damn good reasons spanking and feminism go hand in hand, and why every feminist can enjoy it.